-WARNING: Do not stand under any part

-of the load while installing the
+WARNING: Do not stand under any part of the load while installing the auxiliary weights.

-auxiliary weights.

-Install the auxiliary weights with the cranks down.
-Support the weight by passing a chain through one of the mounting holes.
-Lower the weight in between the reducer and the crank until a bolt hole lines up with the corresponding hole in the master counterweight.
-Insert a bolt so that the threads point away from the reducer (Figure 17).
-Continue to lower the weight until the remaining holes line up.
-Insert another bolt as described above.
-Remove the chain and install the remaining bolt(s).
+Install auxiliary weights as shown in Figure 17.
+Using the technique shown, support the weight through one of the mounting bolt holes, then lower the weight until a bolt hole lines up with the corresponding hole in the master counterweight.
+Insert a bolt and lower the weight until the other holes line up with the remaining holes in the master counterweight.
+Install the other bolt or bolts.
+Remove the chain and install the last bolt.
 Tighten all bolts according to the recommendations given under "Fasteners" in Section 3.